bluethinkstore/magento-2-restrict-state/README.md

 ## Main Functionalities

-- This module is used to remove states/provinces of any countires from the Region field.
+- This module is used to remove states/provinces of any countires from the Region field on checkout and customer account section.

 ### Type 1: Zip file